rossta/rossta.github.com/source/blog/2016-03-02-a-ruby-antihero-thread-pool.html.md

 ### In the Wild

-Of course, if you're planning on using a thread pool in production code, you'll may be better off leveraging the hard work of others.
-Our implementation omits some key considerations, like providing reflection, handing timeouts, dealing with exceptions, and better thread safety.
+Of course, if you're planning on using a thread pool in production code, you'll be better off leveraging the hard work of others.
+Our implementation omits some key considerations, like reflection, handling timeouts, dealing with exceptions, and better thread safety.
 Let's look at some alternatives in the community.